 - OptinMonster: A great exit intent tool that will help you capture emails and leads.
 It’s flexible, yet very easy to use.

 - Optinskin: Glen Allsop’s WordPress plugin for adding opt-in boxes to your blog posts, landing page and fan pages.

 - Instapage: You can use Instapage to create a single professional landing page, 100% free.
-But if you want more landing pages, you’ll have to upgrade.
+But, if you want more landing pages, you’ll have to upgrade to a paid version.

 - Landerapp: Create amazing landing pages for your marketing campaign.

 - Getresponse: Use their landing page creator to run a marketing campaign that will bring you profit.
 It’s an additional $15 per month, if you’re a Getresponse customer.

 Once you have decided on the tools for your landing page, there are a few more areas to pay attention to when creating it.